i think a 3 year old could answer many of these, and formulated appropriately, most mammals could work with these ideas. dogs certainly can.

 some mappings blur into metaphor (volume knobs, radio frequency dial) some blur into other metaphors or mappings (number to volume)

 from children's games to ancient languages to clever graphics there are lots of possibilities in a rebus. rebus relies heavily on metaphor.

-in most real-life contexts signing is a purely vertebrate skill. dog human communication works best when sound and sign are taught at once; dogs use gesture and physical cues inherently. dogs are masters of body language. humans are too but language/gesture contradictions are often resolved by favoring language.
+in most real-life contexts signing is a vertebrate skill. dog human communication works best when sound and sign are taught at once; dogs use gesture and physical cues inherently. dogs are masters of body language. humans are good at it but language/gesture contradictions are often resolved by favoring language.

 it is very poetically satisfying that singing songs remains an utterly vertebrate thing to do.

 ou-yay an-cay earn-lay ig-pay atin-lay ery-vay ickly-quay. useful as a spoken system. presented as machine-readable text ad hoc algorithmic solutions wouldn't be that hard to come up with.

 used mainly for written comic effect, dog latin relies on a very messy metaphoric mapping. speaking it might be difficult.

 (i wish i could speak navajo ... it seems an interesting language and it sounds amazing) (and then there'd be the problem of appropriation, luckily it's too difficult for me)

 anyone who walked through San Francisco's 16th and mission area at any time in the 1980's or 1990's may have had that phrase uttered to them. this is the interface to a very robust, simple, sales/transactional system involving particpants i'll call the client, the salesmammal, the stockist, and the cashier. generally speaking, only the client and the salesmammal are part of the transaction. there are other persons involved that are not visible.